-You remember from school the process plants use to take energy from the sun and converts Co2 to produce oxygen (photosynthesis).
-Turns out most of the plant life on out planet is in microscopic form called phytoplankton that live in the sunlit layer of our oceans, (called the euphotic zone for science-type folks).
-Phytoplankton absorb energy from the Sun and Co2 and nutrients from deep water.
+You remember from school the process plants use to take energy from the sun and convert Co2 to produce oxygen (photosynthesis).
+Turns out most of the plant life on our planet is in microscopic form called phytoplankton that lives in the sunlit layer of our oceans, (called the euphotic zone for science-type folks).
+Phytoplankton absorbs energy from the Sun and Co2 and nutrients from deep water.
 Through the process of photosynthesis, phytoplankton releases molecular oxygen (O2) into the water.
-It is estimated that between 50% and 85% of the world's oxygen is produced via phytoplankton photosynthesis.
+It is estimated that between 50% and 85% of the world’s oxygen is produced via phytoplankton photosynthesis.
 Most of these tiny plants are too small to be individually seen with the unaided eye.
-Sometimes we can see them when there are high concentrations, like the colored patches on the water surface due to the presence of chlorophyll within their cells during algae blooms.
-The food that phytoplankton need are primarily macronutrients such as nitrate, phosphate or silicic acid, whose availability is governed by the balance between the so-called biological pump and upwelling of deep, nutrient-rich water.
+Sometimes we can see them when there are high concentrations, as the colored patches on the water surface due to the presence of chlorophyll within their cells during algae blooms.
+The food that phytoplankton needs is primarily macronutrients such as nitrate, phosphate, or silicic acid, whose availability is governed by the balance between the so-called biological pump and upwelling of deep, nutrient-rich water.
 Oceans are CO2 sinks, and represent the largest active carbon sink on Earth, absorbing more than a quarter of the carbon dioxide.
-So, these two phytoplankton sustaining ingredients are found deep in the ocean and well below the sun lit zone.
+So, these two phytoplankton-sustaining ingredients are found deep in the ocean and well below the sun-lit zone.

 Oh yeah, the farming part: